leblancfg/leblancfg.github.io/content/gpu_install_notes.md

 ## Steps

-1. Install Manjaro from Live USB.
-In my case, I was getting a blank screen when trying to boot with the Non-Free Drivers option, and was forced to use Free Drivers.
+### Install Manjaro from Live USB
+I was getting a blank screen when trying to boot with the Non-Free Drivers option, so went with Free Drivers.

-2. Update system
+### Update system

     sudo pacman -Syyu

-3. Install NVIDIA drivers
+### Install NVIDIA drivers
 In my case, I wasn't able to make the regular `nvidia` package work, but had to go with the `390xx` series.
+This step just worked from the GUI.
 Go to Manjaro Settings > Drivers and simply install that one.

 Reboot and cross your fingers.

-4. Install CUDA and CuDNN
+### Install CUDA and CuDNN

     sudo pacman -S cuda cudnn